amr8808/FinTech-Domain-Part-1/README.md

 ### What is the competitive landscape?

-*Paypal, Moneygram, Square, Cash app, Venmo, Coinbase, Stripe, Zelle*
+*Visa, Mastercard, Amex, Paypal, Moneygram, Square, Cash app, Venmo, Coinbase, Stripe, Zelle*

 ### What are the main factors for change?
 How is the domain being disrupted?

+*Speed, security, privacy, transaction cost, cross asset, cross currency have all been challenges and barriers to entry in the space.
+Traditional credit card processing has only recently moved from dial up transaction processing to broadband.
+FinTech innovations, such has reliance on blockchain technology, have touched all these factors.
+Speed and cost being the most vulnerable to disruption.*

+### What are the technologies used?